Black Bob (comics)

 The educational and highly descriptive stories were written for the mid-twentieth-century child, but are sophisticated enough to engage an adult reader.
 They convey a clear separation of ‘right’ from ‘wrong’, instilling in the young reader, the values of honesty and benevolence.

 Bob cannot understand words but can understand ‘tone of voice’ and he is not infallible, occasionally but understandably, acting on wrong information.

-Most stories take place in the valley and hills around Selkirk with others set further afield in Britain and some abroad, accentuating the concept of ‘Home’, and it is safely back home where most stories end - often by a cozy fireside.
+Most stories take place in the valley and hills around Selkirk with others set further afield in Britain and some abroad, accentuating the concept of ‘Home’, and it is safely back home where most stories end - often by a cosy fireside.

-Recurring elements: circuses, children's parties, cliffs and crags, blindness, shady rogues, loss and reunion.
-Selfless devotion and heroism, usually not witnessed but always eventually recognised.